Fishbite/webAudio/README.md

 music.wav can be uploaded to the server and then played back via the 'pre-recorded music' playback keys.
 The user can then record additional stuff on top of the music being played back, as they can with the locally saved file.

+What needs doing:

+-- invent proper names for the voices!
+-- create additional voices like strings, woodwind, chorous

 **Update**
 Users can now select music files from their local hard drives, so, there is no need to upload a file with a specific name and file type / size restrictions.
 Upload to server function is still there for future use.